 Progress: All done except tools techniques and process required to run multi-CPF, long term science missions.
 While we have preliminary versions of tools in place to do this and have used them for our single CPF missions, we certainly can’t consider them done until we’ve used them successfully on multi-CPF missions.

-Deliverable 3: “As a demonstration of the CPF concept functionality, we expect to run a weeks to month long demonstration with all three of our CPFs deployed simultaneously by the end of 2017.”
+Deliverable 3: “As a demonstration of the CPF concept functionality, we expect to run a weeks-to-month-long demonstration with all three of our CPFs deployed simultaneously by the end of 2017.”

 Progress: Our longest mission to date with CPF-P2 SN001 was 9 days.
 The new CPF electronics with the ability to power on and off loads as necessary will be integrated in CPF-P2 SN002 and SN003 and eventually retrofitted into CPF-P2 SN001.
 We expect to be running missions with all 3 CPFs by the end of 2017 although the “weeks to month long demonstration might realistically not happen until Q1 of 2018.
 We are pleased to report the new electronics have been integrated into the Chavez Lab CPF, have undergone tank testing and should begin at sea testing in July 2017.